Working with Businesses

 We are looking to form partnerships with businesses to help our students develop their skills, raise their aspirations and prepare for the world outside the school gates.
 Whether it is sharing expertise, inspiring students with a speaker from your organisation, providing valuable work experience or running a competition, there are lots of different ways you could help develop the next generation of business leaders and build successful working lives.

-If you want to make a difference please contact: Jo Watts, Finance & Resources Director, email@example.com
+If you want to make a difference please contact: Jo Watts, Vice Principal Business and Community, email@example.com

 Futures Week - Opening up exciting careers

-Our mission statement at Ark Globe Academy is 'Preparing our students for university and to be leaders in their community' and everything that we do has this mission in mind.
-Our Year 10 Futures Week gave our students access to a broad range of careers, opening up their minds to the industries available to them and connecting them with role models throughout the working world.
-The week involved workshops with professionals, workplace, cultural and university visits.
-Throughout the week there was a focus on professionalism and growth mindset.
+One of the components of this programme is our Year 10 Futures Week, which gives our students access to a broad range of careers, opening up their minds to the industries available to them and connecting them with role models throughout the working world.
+The week involves workshops with professionals, workplace, cultural and university visits.
+Throughout the week there is a focus on professionalism and growth mindset.

-Alongside Futures Week we also ran our first Ark Globe Academy Business Breakfast where we invited business leaders into the school to discuss the role business can play across education and employment.
+Alongside Futures Week and Enrichment Days we also run Ark Globe Academy Business Breakfast where we invite business leaders into the school to discuss the role business can play across education and employment.
 This iniative aims to create strong links with businesses to help inspire and prepare our students for their futures.
-Our guests heard inspirational speeches from Ochuku, Year 12, our Principal and guest speaker, Paul Marshall, Chairman, Ark Schools and Lead Non-Executive Director, Department of Education before touring the school, meeting our students and sharing the advice that they would have liked to give their 16 year old self.